Coma (1978 film): Production

-Michael Crichton was a friend of Cook.
-They met when Crichton was doing post-doctoral work in biology at La Jolla's Salk Institute and Cook was a Navy physician stationed at San Diego.
+Michael Crichton was told about Robin Cook's novel by agent Bob Bookman.
+Crichton had met Cook when the former was doing post-doctoral work in biology at La Jolla's Salk Institute and Cook was a Navy physician stationed at San Diego.
+Crichton felt the novel "was a thriller with substance; it had something to say.
+Another appeal was it was a story about women, which is something films need."

+In December 1976, prior to the novel being published, it was announced Crichton would write and direct the film adaptation.
+The movie was financed by MGM, which had made Westworld (1973) with Crichton.
+Crichton said he found it easier to adapt someone else's work than to adapt his own novels.

 Crichton described the film as like a "Western...if the doctors are the bad guys, they are also the good guys."
+He added, "I was concerned in writing the script to avoid any inference of science fiction.
+The only thing that comes close is the hanging of the bodies."

 Crichton says that even though the lead in the book was a female the studio talked about getting Paul Newman to play it, but he fought it.
 "If a man had done the movie, it would be a much more conventional thing."
+Genevieve Bujold played the part.
+“The only other actress who could have pulled it off is Jane Fonda," said Crichton.

 Tom Selleck was cast in the film for his appearances in Salem cigarette advertisements.

 Crichton, a graduate of Harvard Medical School, sought to avoid depicting graphic details of medical procedures in order to avoid frightening the audience away from seeking medical care.

 Filming started on June 20, 1977 in Massachusetts.
 Shooting took place at Boston City Hospital and the University of Southern California's dissection room.
 Filming also took place at the MBTA subway, Rockport, Marblehead, Los Angeles City Hall, Century City, and Culver City Studios.

 The mysterious, Brutalist-style building that served as the film's "Jefferson Institute" was at the time of filming a regional headquarters of Xerox Corporation.
 It is located on 191 Spring Street in Lexington, Massachusetts and as of 2021 is the offices of Mimecast.

 Michael Douglas called the film "the first time I've been offered a project with a good story laid out well, a good cast, and a good director."
 The film cost $4.1 million but this was off-set by a pre-sale to TV worth $3 million.